Jordanjohnson1999/Code-journal/README.md

 A beginner-Friendly Python script that logs basic system information to a text file.

 ## What it does
-- Gets the system's OS, machine, processor, hostname, and IP address
+- Collects system data: OS, machine type, processor, hostname, and IP address
-- Saves the results in a file called `system_log.txt`
+- Outputs the results to a file called `system_log.txt`

 ## Why this project?
-this script was created as a prctice tool to:
+This script was created as a prctice tool to:
-- Learn Python file handling
+- Learn Python file handling and logging
-- Understand how to gather system info using standard libraries
+- Understand how to gather system information using standard libraries
-- Build and run code inside a Multipass Linux virtual machine
+- Build confidence with the linux command line and Git

 ## How to run it

 ```bash
 python3 system_info.py
 cat system_log.txt